vtex-apps/release-notes/docs/2019-week-30/category-tree-events.md

 ## Side effects

-You might notice that the category structure that is shown in your google analytics has changed.
+You might notice that the category structure shown in your Google Analytics has changed.